Stefanistkuhl/obsidianschule/thing/hitless video.md

 - Firegiant
   - This boss actually broke me.
   - Somehow i am really bad at aiming my weapon to hit his weak spots (make pretty image showing them from all angles)
+  - Additionally i struggled with keeing track of where his foot ends up after breaking the ankle.
+  - To midigate this there is a strat(idk who made the strat i need figure this out so its accurate or just say strat in general) [thing](https://discord.com/channels/493839512892342292/905828840578895922/1277589392956981369).
+  - You buff at this tree to always bait his running slam.
+    - there are 3 options which he can do in this position. (make a clip for each)
+    - the options are
+      - avalance into running slam (most common)
+        - roll avalance and horse in (clip to demonstrate and explain better)
+      - avalance into nothing (rare)
+        - roll and run back on horse to bait it
+      - nothing into running slam (rare)
+        - run forward on foot under it
+  - after this you want to postion yourself arround here (insert epic image) and cr2 to break his ankle
+  - walk to the leg and cr2 twice from behind to hit the weakspot
+  - jump r2 him to stagger him out of the roll that he wil always do.
+  - throw 2 sleep pots rebuff fmgs drink your blue flask and position yourself under his hair, aim slightly forward left (insert another epic image) and cr2 twice.
+  - This will bring him to p2 where you rebuff golden vow at the start and then run to this bush (another epic image) and cr2 his hand twice which will stun him.
+However the fire pillars which he spawns are rng and it can hit you be warry of that (note: test and figoure at a way to make it safer) (insert clip of me dying to it)
+  -
 - Godskin Dou
   - Since the ls gs doesnt do strike damage like balls, onecyceling them is really easy and and the only thing you need to pay attention for is to hit noble in a way where you dont get the stealth bonus (show img) or do <insert brian strat here>.
 Addiotnally if you use rtsr it do not level your str to more than 62.
 Record epic clip of it. [gdou](https://youtube.com/clip/Ugkx9Su8dPFsaIv8jzEl-uEwKOP-WOI5iB_w?si=e5g7MGQ9zpUv9rw5)
 - Gideon